1,000+ Opportunities

 Panhandle Community Partnerships Privacy and Security Policy Events Space at Amarillo Area Foundation Clay Stribling Legacy Endowment Fund Panhandle Partners in Philanthropy Women’s Philanthropy Fund Individually Managed Donor Advised Fund Donor Advised Fund Distribution Request Pattern Panhandle Wind Grant Program Women’s Philanthropy Fund Louise Bowers Slentz Grants Panhandle Community Partnership

-Based on current listing details, eligibility includes: Organizations benefiting Carson County civic and education causes; priority to 501(c)(3) nonprofits based in Carson County, Texas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations benefiting Carson County civic and education causes; priority to 501(c)(3) nonprofits based in Carson County, Texas.
+Confirm the full requirements in the official notice before applying.

-The current target date is January 31, 2027.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Pattern Panhandle Wind Competitive Grant Program are due January 31, 2027.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.